 Taste of Home

-Scrape along the bottom of the bowl towards you, continue up the side and fold the mixture over the top.
+Scrape along the bottom of the bowl towards you, continue up the side and scoop the mixture over the top.
 That’s the fold we’re talking about!

 Step 3: Rotate and Repeat